metdxt/urd/docs/src/language/dialogue.md

 ## What Constitutes a Speaker

-The speaker position accepts any expression that resolves to a runtime value.
+The speaker position accepts an identifier path — a variable name or dotted path like `narrator` or `player.name`.
 In practice, speakers are almost always `const` bindings that hold a map with display metadata:

 ```urd
 const narrator = :{ name: "Narrator", name_color: "white" }